Codex Athous Lavrensis: Description

 The codex originally contained the entire New Testament except for the Book of Revelation, with several gaps at both the beginning and end.
-The Gospel of Matthew, the Gospel of Mark 1:1-9:4, and one leaf from the Hebrews with text 8:11-9:19 have subsequently been lost.
+The Gospel of Matthew, the Gospel of Mark 1:1-9:4, and one leaf from Hebrews with text 8:11-9:19 have subsequently been lost.

-The order of the codex's books are as follows:
+The order of the books in the codex are as follows: